 Our knowledgebase also explores the topic and the issue of SSH vs. RDP.
 Users sometimes are unsure which protocol is best for server access.
 RDP is the standard for Windows environments, and SSH works well for Linux environments.
 It’s also good to know that in order to access a Windows server using RDP, the server has to be configured to allow remote connections.
 If you are having difficulty with your server, simply adjust the settings in your cloud’s control panel.

 Although we have covered the topic of the remote desktop protocol previously in a general way, we also find it’s helpful to look at technologies using specific scenarios.
-One of our new customers was concerned about RDP capabilities when initially discussing options for cloud hosting.
+One of our new customers was concerned about RDP capabilities when initially discussing options for cloud server hosting.
 His interaction with one of our hosting consultants is presented below, followed by further information on the capabilities of RDP.

 Setting Up Cloud RDP